susom/mirc-ctp/README.md

 This project contains baseline MIRC-CTP de-identification and filtering scripts used within Stanford IRT-RIT for anonymizing DICOM studies at scale.
 Use these scripts to verify that the Stanford IRT-RIT de-identification pipeline produces output acceptable for your study.

+**Note**

+These scripts are oriented towards removing PHI *and* images that are not useful for machine learning.
+Image types that are "DERIVED" or "SECONDARY" are excluded, as they are generally not useful for machine learning and are far more likely to contain pixel-PHI.
+If you modify these scripts to include "SECONDARY" or "DERIVED" it is very likely the pixel scrubbing scripts will pass-through images that still contain pixel-PHI.

 Included in this project is the MIRC-CTP command-line [DicomAnonymizerTool](https://github.com/johnperry/DicomAnonymizerTool) which allows de-identification of DICOM studies without installing the entire MIRC-CTP application.
 The Stanford IRT-RIT anonymization pipeline uses this same library.

 ### DICOM anonymization scripts ###